LeetaH666/Notes/docs/papers/prospect_theory_and_stock_market_anomalies.md

 ### Statistics of Anomaly Deciles
 ![](image/2022-01-24-04-45-43.png)
-- We can see the phenomenon in all anomalies except NOA: ==if decile 1 has a higher standard deviation than decile 10, then it also has a higher skewness and more negative gain overhang, and vice versa.==
+- We can see the phenomenon in all anomalies except NOA: <mark>if decile 1 has a higher standard deviation than decile 10, then it also has a higher skewness and more negative gain overhang, and vice versa.</mark>
-- This means ==there exist counteracting forces== since investors require higher average return if there is higher standard deviation while they require lower average return if there is higher skewness and more negative gain overhang.
+- This means <mark>there exist counteracting forces</mark> since investors require higher average return if there is higher standard deviation while they require lower average return if there is higher skewness and more negative gain overhang.
 - Thus, we need a quantitive model to determine which force dominates.

 ### Cumulative Prospect Theory (CPT)
-- ==Value Function==
+- <mark>Value Function</mark>
 $$
 v(x) = \begin{cases}
   x^{\alpha} &,\ x\geqslant 0\\